sebastianesch/project-portfolio/docs/EXERCISE.md

 ### Add required role

 In the first section "Roles" click on the value help icon for the "Role Name" field.
-In the dialog that appears, set the filter for "Application Identifier" to "project-portfolio-<your app identifier>".
+In the dialog that appears, set the filter for "Application Identifier" to "project-portfolio-\<your app identifier\>".
 The only visible role should be the "User" role of the Project Portfolio app.
 Select it and click "Add" at the bottom of the dialog.

 ### Add your user

 In the section "Users" you can start typing your e-mail address into the "ID" field.
-The value help will suggest your trail user with the Identity Provider "Default Idenity Provider".
+The value help will suggest your trial user with the Identity Provider "Default Idenity Provider".

 ## Step 2.7: Confirm your Configuration

 After you have completed the configuration of your Launchpad and the Role Collection, you should be able to see the results in your Launchpad.
 But at the moment you will only see an empty Launchpad.
-You have to either open the URL of your Launchpad in an incognito window of your browser or you have to logoff from SAP ID Service and logon again.
+You have to either open the URL of your Launchpad in an incognito window of your browser, a different browser or you have to logoff from SAP ID Service and login again.

-Copy the link to your Launchpad and open it in an incognito window of your browser or in an other browser then the one you are using for BTP Cockpit and the Launchpad Admin.
+Copy the link to your Launchpad and open it in an incognito window of your browser.
 You should now see the Lauchpad with two tiles for the Customers and Projects app.
-(The Customers Maps app is incomplete at the moment and therefore not available to be added to a Group in Launchpad.)

 # Step 3: Modify the application and deploy your changes